 Arizona's tag drawing system works with accumulating preference points.
-For each year you aren’t drawn for an indvcidual species, you will accrue a “bonus point” the more bonus points you have.
-The better your chances are that you will draw a tag.
-Depending on the species and tags you apply for, will determine the level of difficulty and amount of time it will take to draw.
-Some tags can take 15-20+ years of building bonus points high enough to draw.
-Remember you must apply for both the license and the tags prior to the deadline for each species.
+For each year you aren’t drawn for an individual species, you will accrue a “bonus point” and the more bonus points you have, the better your chances are that you will draw a tag.
+The specific species and tags you apply for will determine the level of difficulty and amount of time it will take to draw.
+Some tags can take 15-20+ years of building bonus points in order to eventually draw.
+Remember, you must apply for both the license and the tags prior to the deadline for each species.
 NO EXCEPTIONS.

-To apply for a draw hunt in Arizona visit azgfd and click on “Apply for a Draw.”
+To apply for a draw hunt in Arizona visit AZGFD and click on “Apply for a Draw.”

-The initial cost to the online applicant is a nonrefundable application fee ($13 for Arizona residents, $15 for nonresidents) and the license fee (if the hunter doesn’t already have an active AZ license) License fee is ($37 for resident, $160 for non-resident) The license fee is nonrefundable whether or not an online applicant is drawn to receive a hunt permit-tag.
-The cost of the hunt permit-tag only will be charged if the online applicant is "drawn" for that species in the lottery.
+The initial cost to the online applicant is a nonrefundable application fee ($13 for Arizona residents, $15 for nonresidents) and the license fee ($37 for resident, $160 for non-resident).
+License fees are only if the hunter doesn’t already have an active AZ license, and they are nonrefundable whether or not an online applicant is drawn to receive a hunt permit tag.
+The cost of the hunt permit tag will only be charged if the online applicant is drawn for that species in the lottery.

-If you hunt with a bow, you can purchase Mule Deer & Coues Deer licenses and tags “over the counter", which means no application is needed and no tag draw is required.
-Simply buy the tag at any participating tag distributor (Walmart, Sportsman’s Warehouse, AZGFD office’s, etc) and hunters are fully legal to hunt in any open unit during any of the open seasons for archery hunts.
+If you hunt with a bow, you can purchase Mule Deer & Coues Deer licenses and tags “over-the-counter", which means no application is needed and no tag draw is required.
+Simply buy the tag at any participating tag distributor (Walmart, Sportsman’s Warehouse, AZGFD offices, etc.) and hunters are fully legal to hunt in any open unit during any of the open seasons for archery hunts.
 (Be sure to check AZGFD rules/regs to determine open units and open dates)

-2022 Arizona Draw Deadline
+2024 Arizona Draw Deadline

 Arizona Fish & Game will accept tag applications for big game as soon as the applicable year’s hunt information is available on the Department’s Web site (www.azgfd.gov), or from any Game and Fish Department office or license dealer, unless otherwise noted in the Hunt Permit-tag Application Schedule.